satinsiders/Manager-MAS/README.md

 - `student_id` – UUID of the student
 - `curriculum_id` – UUID of the curriculum
+- `question_type` – category of the question answered
 - `score` – numeric performance score
 - `confidence_rating` – optional numeric rating representing the student's confidence

+After each submission, the service calculates running correctness for the given `question_type` and marks it as mastered in the `student_progress` table once at least five attempts have been recorded with perfect accuracy.